Check Out These Stories About Our Ministry During the COVID-19 Outbreak in New York City During the Spring of 2020

 - Fr.
 John going into his first COVID 19+ at Memorial Sloan Kettering Cancer Center with PPE.

 - Fr.
 Jonah dons PPE at Mount Sinai Hospital.

 - Daily and weekend masses were continually offered in the respective institutions we serve, obviously without a live congregation.
-But they were played over closed circuit TV in patients rooms.
-The untold graces the mass gives us in life was no doubt at work amongst the stress and sufferings.
+But they were played over closed circuit TV in patients’ rooms.
+The untold graces the mass gives us in life were no doubt at work amongst the stressed and suffering.

 - Far from the frontlines, people of faith and good will sent their prayers and support to the staff and the sick.
 This solidarity was not forgotten by those in the trenches!

 - One of the most difficult consequences of the pandemic was that people were not able to mourn the loss of loved ones and lay them to rest according to the Rites of the Church.
 We helped the best we could by conducting graveside committal services and hosting online memorials.
 This was at Holy Rood Cemetery in Westbury, Long Island.
 We were told that at its peak, seventy-nine burials took place one day in early April.
 They usually host three or four per day.